-IMAGE consists of 41 magnetometer stations maintained by 8 institutes from Finland, Germany, Norway, Poland, Russia and Sweden.
+IMAGE consists of 56 magnetometer stations maintained by 10 institutes from Finland, Germany, Norway, Poland, Russia, Sweden, Denmark, and Iceland.
 The prime objectives of IMAGE are to study auroral electrojets and moving two-dimensional current systems.
-The long profile covering geographic latitudes from 51 to 79 degrees is especially favourable for electrojet studies.
+The long profile covering geographic latitudes from 51 to 82 degrees is especially favourable for electrojet studies.
 Together with other ground-based recordings (by radars, riometers, all-sky cameras) and satellite observations, IMAGE is an essential part in the investigations of high-latitude magnetospheric-ionospheric physics.
 Together with its predecessor, the EISCAT magnetometer cross started in 1982, IMAGE also provides high-quality data useful for studies of geomagnetic induction and long-term geomagnetic activity in the auroral region.

 Old IMAGE web pages: http://space.fmi.fi/image/www_old/index.html.